OpenDataLiteracy/INFX-551-Spring2017/README.md

 1. `Fork` this repository
 2. Add me `nniiicc`  and your teammates as a collaborator
 3. Change this read me file (see note below on markdown).
 Add the title of your project, and a brief description.
-4. Go to 'Settings' and make sure the 'Issues' box is checked.
+4. Go to `Settings` and make sure the `Issues` box is checked.
 (This allows your forked repository to have its own set of issues)

 There are a number of folders, and I suggest keeping the file strucutre as I have arranged it.
 This inlcudes: